Humangent

 Escalation means a request gets reassigned when someone does not respond.
 If the team lead does not act within four hours, the request goes to a backup reviewer at the same level.
 Escalation is a fallback mechanism for inaction.
 It does not advance the request to a higher authority.

 You often need both in the same workflow.
 A request might require three levels of approval, and each level might have an escalation rule for when the assigned reviewer is unavailable.
 But they are different problems that require different logic.
-Conflating them is one of the most common mistakes I see in n8n approval builds.
+Conflating them is one of the most common mistakes in n8n approval builds.

 Where multi-level approval is unavoidable